stared/jekyll-blog-pre-2022/_posts/2016-08-01-quantum-mechanics-for-high-school-students.markdown

 > Before applying consult with your teacher or professor, as every misused didactic material may result in misunderstanding or discouragement.

+A few times I gave introduction to quantum mechanics for talented high-school students.
+Here I share outlines and materials.

+One of their consequences is [Quantum Game with Photons](http://quantumgame.io).

 # Philosophy

 (but with some experimental footing)